KomodoHQ/docker-laravel/readme.md

 `./scripts/down-with-volumes.sh` - Kill the project containers and also delete all associated volumes, this will also remove MySQL database data.

 `./scripts/clean.sh` - Clean the project and return it back to the previous state before the project was booted, will clear caches and composer packages.

+## Feedback Welcome

+If you have any issues or feature requests, please get in touch or create a pull request!

 --
 Happy coding!